SPTF Workshop on Social Performance Management

 CIF-VIE: a company with strong potential

-CIF-VIE began its operations in Burkina Faso in 2013, with the support of RCPB, the leading Burkinabe microfinance cooperative network, and ADA (a Luxembourg NGO).
+CIF-VIE began its operations in Burkina Faso in 2013, with the support of RCPB, the main Burkinabe microfinance cooperative network, and ADA (a Luxembourg NGO).
 It aims to improve the protection of policyholders and beneficiaries through a comprehensive range of life, death, and capitalization insurance products in Burkina Faso.

 Today, the African company accounts for 61.3 billion euros of the market.
 With a positive net profit since its creation, CIF-VIE is taking a new step in its growth with a strategic, operational, and financial transformation.
 Its action plan: open its capital to new shareholders to comply with the new requirements of the Inter-African Conference on Insurance Markets (CIMA); restructure its organization towards greater efficiency and better risk management; and develop its products and expand its distribution network.
 Its goal by 2020 is to be among the top five insurance companies in Burkina Faso.